Generating Nonclassical States from Classical Radiation by Subtraction Measurements

-Since the displacement stage of each step ensures the average photon number of each state $\rho_j$ is on the order of $\abs{\al}^2$, each $P_N^j$ can be quite large, and as a result, the generalized protocol will have a significant probability of success.
-For example, for the modest $\abs{\al} = 3$ of the states shown in figure \ref{fig:Qs}, the success probabilities are all $\approx 85\%$.
-Furthermore, the success probability will scale monotonically with $\abs{\al}$, and so can be increased by increasing the initial input state power.
+Since the first displacement stage of each step ensures the average photon number of each state $\rho_{j1}$ is on the order of $\abs{\al}^2$, each $P_N^j$ can be quite large, and as a result, the generalized protocol can have a significant probability of success.
+For example, for the modest $\abs{\al}$ of the states shown in figure \ref{fig:Protocol}, the success probabilities are all greater than 99\%.
+Furthermore, the success probability will grow monotonically with $\abs{\al}$, and so can be increased by increasing the initial input state power.

-This protocol can be generalized even further to create additional nonclassical states, including the squeezed odd Schr\"{o}dinger cat state, with only a single additional detection required.
-This extension to the generalized protocol is similar to that proposed in \cite{Dakna:1997fk} to prepare Schr\"{o}dinger cat-like states, but does not require a beam splitter or photon number resolving detectors.